HBoots/dev_notes/README.md

         * Meta Commands
         * File Commands
         * Make a simple list for reminder and ref.
 Memorize or look them up.
+    * Linux
+        * .bashrc and notes on customizing profile
     * RegEx
 * Separate the Rules of the Road project
 * Add a new topic heading linking other projects